smithy-lang/smithy/docs/source/1.0/spec/core/lexical-structure.rst

 Control statement
 -----------------

-Control statements apply metadata to a file.
-Control statements MUST be defined at the beginning of a Smithy file before any other statements.
+Control statements apply metadata to a specific file.
+Control statements, if defined, MUST appear at the beginning of a Smithy file before any other statements.

 .. productionlist:: smithy
     control_statement       :"$" `text` ":" `node_value`